ConservationMetrics/mapgl-tile-renderer/README.md

 ## Task worker listening to message queue

-mapgl-tile-renderer can be configured as a task worker that listens for messages from a queue service, as submitted via [map-packer](https://github.com/conservationMetrics/map-packer/).
+mapgl-tile-renderer can be configured as a task worker that listens for messages from a queue service, as submitted via a tool like [map-packer](https://github.com/conservationMetrics/map-packer/).
 Upon retrieval of a message, the tool will initiate rendering, store the file on the container (ideally a volume mount location), and update a PostgreSQL table with the render results.

 To set up mapgl-tile-renderer as a task worker, deploy the Docker image and provide the following environmental variables: